brunoslr/truco-front/README.md

 #### Example API Endpoints
 - `GET /api/game/state` — Returns the current `GameStateDto`.
+- `GET /api/game/{gameId}?playerId=...` — Returns the current `GameStateDto`.
+  - `playerId` (query param) is **optional**.
+If omitted, the backend assumes single-player mode (human + 3 AI) and reveals only the human hand.
+If provided, only that player's hand is revealed; all other hands are hidden (show only hand size or empty objects).
+In DEVMODE, all hands may be revealed for debugging.

 - `POST /api/game/play-card` — Plays a card.
 Body varies by actor:
   - **Human:** `{ playerId, card }` (where `card` is a valid `CardDto`)
   - **AI:** `{ playerId }` (no `card` property, or `card: null`)
   - **Fold:** `{ playerId, card: { value: 0, suit: "" } }`

   The backend determines the next valid move for AI players if called with only `playerId`.
 For a fold, send a card object with `value: 0` and `suit: ""`.

 - `POST /api/game/press-button` — Handles "Truco", "Raise", or "Fold" actions.
 Body: `{ playerId, action }`.
+  - **Truco:** Raises the stakes (not allowed if the player's team has 10 points; request is ignored and no state changes).
+  - **Raise:** Increases the stakes by 4 (up to 12).
+  - **Fold:** The player is treated as playing a card with `{ value: 0, suit: "" }` (face down).
+If this is the first action after a Truco call by the opposing team, the hand is forfeited and the opposing team receives the current stakes.
+Otherwise, play continues and the folding player cannot win the round, but their teammate can still win if they play the strongest card.
+  - All actions are logged in the action log.
+The backend enforces all rules, including the "Mão de 10" restriction and fold/forfeit logic.

 - `POST /api/game/new-hand` — Starts a new hand.

 For more details, see the backend documentation or contact the backend team.